ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 [[only-vue]]
 | <video-section src="https://www.youtube.com/embed/eW3qCti1lsA" title="Getting Started Video Tutorial">
-|     In this article, we will walk you through the necessary steps to add ag-Grid
+|     In this article, we will walk you through the necessary steps to add AG Grid
 |     (both <a href="../licensing/">Community and Enterprise</a> are covered)
 |     to an existing Vue project, configure some of the essential features of it.
 |     We will show you some of the fundamentals of the grid (passing properties, using the API, etc).